How to Apply

 Check Your Application Status

-If you have submitted an application to SU, it's possible to check you application status online using our WebXpress system.
+If you have submitted an application to SU, it's possible to check your application status online using our WebXpress system.

 Have a Question?